 The Activ8 Camp Code of Behaviour aims to promote positive behaviour among all children in our care.
-The ethos of the Camp will be based upon the principle of ‘Respect’.

 Our Code of Behaviour aims to help each child to: